-Greece is more than a summer holiday destination and Naoussa and Veria prove the rule.
-Not that you can’t visit at other times of year but these two historic Macedonian towns are some of the best winter destinations in Greece.
-During the winter months, streams ripple through Naoussa and its dark-green park of Agios Nikolaos, the famous local xinomavro red wines come into season and the streets are full of skiers heading up to the ski centres at 3-5 Pigadia and Seli.
-Naoussa, on the densely wooded eastern foothills of Mt Vermion, and atmospheric Veria nearby are ideal springboards for your winter excursions.
+Naoussa and Veria prove the rule that Greece is so much more than a summer holiday destination.
+Not that you can’t visit at other times of year, but these two historic Macedonian towns are amongst the best winter destinations in Greece.
+During winter months, streams ripple through Naoussa and the famous local xinomavro red grape come into season, whilst skiers head up to the ski centres at 3-5 Pigadia and Seli.

 What to do in Naoussa

-The Arapitsa River bestows its blessings on Naoussa.
-Dividing it in two, it delivers both waterfalls and energy.
-At its source, in Agios Nikolaos park, it gives life to incredible scenery.
-In this forest of linden and oak trees, you’ll find all mod cons, such as artificial ponds, playgrounds and restaurants serving a local delicacy, trout from the nearby streams, just 3km from the centre of town.
+Dividing Naoussa in two, the Arapitsa River delivers both waterfalls and energy.
+Within Agios Nikolaos Park, it gives life to incredible scenery with forest of linden and oak trees, alongside ponds, playgrounds and restaurants serving trout (a local delicacy from the nearby streams).
 But don’t stop there.
-In the Alonia, Pouliana and Batania neighbourhoods, there are marvels of Macedonian architecture to admire.
+In the Alonia, Pouliana and Batania neighbourhoods, there are examples of Macedonian architecture to admire.

 Industrial yet photogenic

-As you walk through Naoussa, you’ll come across the old water-powered textile mills of the 19th and early 20th centuries; Victorian-era industrial architecture at its most attractive.
+As you walk through Naoussa, you’ll come across 19th and early-20th century water-powered textile mills – Victorian-era industrial architecture at its most attractive.

-Since the ’90s they have become the liveliest part of the city, a hangout of the young.
-A bit to the north, next to a lush ravine carved by the Tripotamos River, is Barbouta, the old Jewish quarter, whose wonderful old houses have undergone tasteful restoration.
+Kyriotissa and Makariotissa are the liveliest part of the city, and a bit to the north, next to a lush ravine carved by the Tripotamos River, is Barbouta, the old Jewish quarter, whose wonderful old houses have undergone tasteful restoration.
 Where else can you find a Roman tower, delightful Byzantine churches, an early synagogue and an Ottoman bath complex all within walking distance of each other?

-Just 18km southwest of Veria, the village of Kastania on the slopes of Mt Vermion hosts hundreds of pilgrims every year, eager to pay homage to the historic monastery here, one of the most significant attractions in the area.
-On August 15th, in celebration of the Dormition of the Virgin (Panagia), it’s the scene of a famous panigyri, or festival, with food and drink for all and dancing till dawn after the mass.
-In the church you’ll want to see the icon of the Virgin, brought from the original Soumela monastery in the Pontos region of Turkey.
+Just 18km southwest of Veria, the village of Kastania, on the slopes of Mt Vermion, hosts hundreds of pilgrims every year, eager to pay homage to the historic monastery here, one of the most significant attractions in the area.
+On August 15, in celebration of the Dormition of the Virgin (Panagia), it’s the scene of a famous festival, with food, drink and dancing after mass.
+You’ll want to see the icon of the Virgin in the church, brought from the original Soumela Monastery in the Pontos region of Turkey.

 Hidden gems of Naoussa

-Worth a visit for the excellent views as well as its colourful inhabitants like peacocks, squirrels, fish, swans and ducks, which your kids will have endless fun feeding!.
+Worth a visit to enjoy the excellent views as well as the colourful inhabitants – peacocks, squirrels, fish, swans and ducks…

 Painted tombs and Aristotle’s school

 Ready for some ancient history?
 Just a short drive from Naoussa, you’ll find the famous Macedonian tombs of Lefkadia with some of the finest examples of Hellenistic painting.
 The lush vegetation watered by nearby springs held a shrine dedicated to the Nymphs.
-It may also be the site of Mieza, Aristotle’s open-air school, which like an ancient Harvard, produced celebrity-alumni such as Alexander the Great.
+It may also be the site of Mieza, Aristotle’s open-air school, which produced celebrity-alumni such as Alexander the Great.

 - Painted tombs and Aristotle’s school